HandsOnDataViz/book/fusion/searchable-point-map/README.md

 ## H. Clone and sync additional templates with GitHub for Mac/Win <a id="H"></a>

+**REDO**
+GitHub allows users to create one fork (or copy) of the template repository to your account.
+To create a second copy, go to the GitHub browser of your first repo and select Settings to rename it.
+Or download the GitHub Desktop tool to create additional GitHub repos on your local Mac or Windows computer.
 GitHub allows users to create one fork of the basic Searchable Map template repository.
 To create a second template, or to move and edit multiple files for more advanced versions, download the GitHub for Mac/Windows tool.
 1. Download the free tool: [GitHub for Mac](https://mac.github.com/) or [GitHub for Windows](https://windows.github.com/)
 1. In the Searchable Map Template in GitHub, click __Clone__ and save to your hard drive